CalculatePointing717/CSCI300-Combo1/README.md

 With g++ installed you can use the provided script: `make.sh`

-Alternatively, you can use this command: `g++ dominoes-game.cpp -o game.bin`
+Alternatively, you can use this command: `g++ game.cpp -o game.bin`